Instant Pot Turkey Breast turns out tender and is incredibly easy to make. You can make this time-saving recipe using fresh or frozen turkey breast.

 WHY COOK TURKEY BREAST IN THE INSTANT POT?

-Cooking turkey breast in the pressure cooker is a great idea.
+Cooking turkey breasts in the pressure cooker is a great idea.
 First, you can cook a fresh or frozen turkey breast, bonus points for that.
 The meat ends up being very moist and tender, just like it has been slow-roasted for hours.
 Also, you can’t beat the convenience of being able to cook a frozen turkey breast in just under 2 hours, it takes way longer to defrost it.

 WHAT DO YOU NEED TO MAKE INSTANT POT TURKEY BREAST